pocketpy/pocketpy/docs/features/differences.md

 2. When a generator is exhausted, `StopIteration` is returned instead of raised.
 3. `++i` and `--j` is an increment/decrement statement, not an expression.
 4. `int` does not derive from `bool`.
 5. `int` is not of unlimited precision.
 In 32 bit system, `int` and `float` is 30 bit; in 64 bit system, they are both 62 bit.
+You can use `long` type explicitly for arbitrary sized integers.
 6. `__ne__` is not required.
 Define `__eq__` is enough.
 7. Raw string cannot have boundary quotes in it, even escaped.
 See [#55](https://github.com/blueloveTH/pocketpy/issues/55).
 8. In a starred unpacked assignment, e.g. `a, b, *c = x`, the starred variable can only be presented in the last position. `a, *b, c = x` is not supported.
 9. A `Tab` is equivalent to 4 spaces.
 You can mix `Tab` and spaces in indentation, but it is not recommended.
 10. `%`, `&`, `//`, `^` and `|` for `int` behave the same as C, not python.
-11. `int` is of limited precision.
-For arbitrary sized integers, you may use `long` type explicitly.